 Your learning provider has a Designated Lead who is responsible for safeguarding.
 You must make sure you have their contact details easily available.
-This can be found in the Staff Handbook given out at induction.
+This can be found in the Learner and Staff Handbooks given out at induction.

-You must not try to investigate any potential abuse on your own.
-Staff and volunteers are not equipped or qualified to do so.
-If you suspect anything, you should immediately inform your Designated Lead in person or by telephone and inform the Designated or Deputy designated lead at Lambeth Adult Learning Even if you have only heard rumours of abuse, or you have a suspicion but do not have firm evidence, you should still contact them to discuss your concerns.
+Do not investigate any potential abuse.
+If you have concerns, you should immediately inform your Designated Lead in person or by telephone.
+Even if you have only heard rumours of abuse and do not have firm evidence, you should still contact them to discuss your concerns.
+Your DSL or DDSL will liaise with LAL DSL.

 All staff and volunteers must know what services are available and how to access help and advice for the adult or child at risk.
-You must also know how and where to make a direct referral, if speaking to a manager or Designated Lead would cause a delay and put a person at risk.
+You must also know how and where to make a direct referral to children or adult services or the police, if speaking to a manager or Designated Lead would cause a delay and put a person at risk.